dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

   > or the variable needs to be hoisted as part of an async ([§15.15][async-funcs]) or an iterator ([§15.14][iterators]) method**.
   > - [...]

+  - Currently, we have an existing C# 12 warning for address-of in async methods and a proposed C# 13 error for address-of in iterators.
+    We could relax both of these to apply only to variables that are actually hoisted, not all locals and parameters.

   - It could be possible to use `fixed` to get the address of a hoisted or captured variable although the fact that those are fields is an implementation detail so in other implementations it might not be possible to use `fixed` on them.